JonMerlevede/NeatSim/README.md

 ## Overview
 Our software consists of two parts.

-* The first part is the C# part, based on [SharpNeatV2], which implements the [NEAT] algorithm.
+* The first part is the C# part, based on [SharpNeatV2](http://sourceforge.net/projects/sharpneat/files/sharpneat2/), which implements the [NEAT](http://www.cs.ucf.edu/~kstanley/neat.html) algorithm.
 * The second part is written in Java and is called upon by NEAT to determine the fitness of individuals during evolution.
-Determining fitness involves carrying out a simulation in [RinSim].
+Determining fitness involves carrying out a simulation in [RinSim](https://github.com/rinde/RinSim)).

 ## Quickstart
 Anyone who runs a 64-bit Windows system should be able to evaluate or evolve their own heuristic as follows.
 On other systems, it might be necessary to recompile parts of the application.